 Rulers and monarchs in ancient and modern times

-To get you in the mood for the celebrations, here are a few appellations for rulers in ancient and modern times.
+Raise a class to monarchies past and present with a few appellations for rulers in ancient and modern times.

 (chiefly historical) in Muslim countries, especially under the Ottoman Empire: a military commander or official.

 a title of Roman emperors, especially those from Augustus to Hadrian.

 (historical) a German prince entitled to take part in the election of the Holy Roman Emperor.

 a prince or nobleman ruling over a territory in certain European countries.